nir/jupylet/docs/programmers_reference_guide/getting_started.rst

 **On macOS with M1 processor** download and run "Miniconda3 macOS Apple M1 64-bit pkg" for Python 3.9.
 Once installed click the Spotlight icon :guilabel:`🔍` and in the search field type *terminal* and press the :guilabel:`Enter` key to open the console.
-Next you need to run the following two commands:
+Then you need to run the following two commands:

 .. code-block:: bash